Build adaptive apps with Jetpack Compose

 Sample apps

-• The sample apps are a collection of many apps that incorporate the best practices explained in codelabs.
+• The compose samples are a collection of many apps that incorporate the best practices explained in codelabs.

 Reference docs